-3.9 FORGIVING PRIOR PENALTIES (s.
-414.065(1), F.S.)
+3.9 FORGIVING PRIOR PENALTIES (section 414.065(1), F.S.)

-If a participant fully complies with work activity requirements for at least six months without new noncompliance penalties, the program reinstates the participant as being in full compliance.
-If the individual becomes noncompliant again, it will be as a first act of noncompliance and subject to those penalties.
+If a participant fully complies with work activity requirements for at least six months without new noncompliance penalties, the program reinstates the participant as being in compliance.
+If the individual becomes noncompliant again, the new noncompliance will be considered a first act of noncompliance and subject to the associated penalties.